EcoSense: Energy-Efficient Intelligent Sensing for In-Shore Ship Detection through Edge-Cloud Collaboration: Method

 \subsection{Back-end Model}

 Given the high similarity between categories, we leverage a robust Swin-Transformer \cite{liu2021swin} combined with a Graph Convolutional Network (GCN) for improved classification of hard samples, inspired by the approach presented in \cite{jia2023exploiting}.
+In addition, we follow \cite{zheng2024advanced}, which utilizes the Synthetic Minority Over-sampling Technique (SMOTE) combined with XGBoost to improve the robustness.
 A schematic of our back-end model is depicted in Fig.~\ref{fig: back-end schematic}.
 However, prior models often concentrated on localizing subtle discrepancies while neglecting the valuable information provided by the background.
 This information can indicate which features are unnecessary or potentially harmful for accurate classification.
 To address the limitations, we introduced a Background Suppression (BS) module aimed at mitigating unnecessary background interference while augmenting the representation of diverse features \cite{chou2023fine}.